shnupta/blog/content/posts/weekly-post-challenge.md

 categories: ["self-development"]
 ---

 I recently set the home page of my browser to be [Hacker News](https://news.ycombinator.com/news).
 I found it to be a distraction free way of finding out interesting stuff that's happening in the tech industry.
+It's also a really great way to find interesting blogs that aren't on sites like Medium, as you'll see from this post.

 Anyway, today I came across a post called [I bought netflix.soy](https://tinyprojects.dev/posts/i_bought_netflix_dot_soy), a fantastic blog post written by [Ben Stokes](https://stokesy.io/).